dr-cannabotics/canna_control/README.md

 ### Project Overview

 The Automated Cannabis Cultivation System is a sophisticated solution designed to optimize the growth environment for cannabis plants using Arduino and Raspberry Pi technology.
-The system precisely controls critical factors for plant health, such as temperature, CO2 levels, light schedules, and nutrient delivery.
-It also incorporates a Real-Time Clock (RTC) for accurate timing, enabling automated management of light cycles and environmental conditions.
-The system's data logging features provide insights into system performance and plant growth, while an optional web interface allows remote monitoring and control.
-Additionally, the system can be expanded to include hydroponic nutrient management for advanced cultivation.
+The system precisely controls critical factors such as temperature, CO2 levels, light schedules, and nutrient delivery.
+It incorporates a Real-Time Clock (RTC) for accurate timing, enabling automated management of light cycles and environmental conditions.
+Data logging features, using InfluxDB, provide insights into system performance and plant growth, while Grafana is used to visualize and monitor these stats.
+Additionally, an optional web interface allows for remote monitoring and control.
+The system can also be expanded to include hydroponic nutrient management for advanced cultivation.

 ### Personal Motivation